sunithag-w/google-oauth2login-sso/README.md

 SO,

-26. Existing User
-: If the email is already present in the database, the application considers the user an existing user and redirects the user to the Profile page.
+26. Existing User: If the email is already present in the database, the application considers the user an existing user and redirects the user to the Profile page.

-27. New User
-: If the email is not present in the database, the application considers the user a new user and redirects the user to the Registration page.
+27. New User: If the email is not present in the database, the application considers the user a new user and redirects the user to the Registration page.
 The user then provides the additional required information and the application saves the user in the database.

 28.*Database Table Design *